hoarder-app/hoarder/docs/docs/02-Installation/01-docker.md

 Learn more about the costs of using openai [here](/openai).

 <details>
-    <summary>[EXPERIMENTAL] If you want to use Ollama (https://ollama.com/) instead for local inference.</summary>
+    <summary>If you want to use Ollama (https://ollama.com/) instead for local inference.</summary>

     **Note:** The quality of the tags you'll get will depend on the quality of the model you choose.
-Running local models is a recent addition and not as battle tested as using openai, so proceed with care (and potentially expect a bunch of inference failures).

     - Make sure ollama is running.
     - Set the `OLLAMA_BASE_URL` env variable to the address of the ollama API.
-    - Set `INFERENCE_TEXT_MODEL` to the model you want to use for text inference in ollama (for example: `mistral`)
+    - Set `INFERENCE_TEXT_MODEL` to the model you want to use for text inference in ollama (for example: `llama3.1`)
     - Set `INFERENCE_IMAGE_MODEL` to the model you want to use for image inference in ollama (for example: `llava`)
     - Make sure that you `ollama pull`-ed the models that you want to use.
+    - You might want to tune the `INFERENCE_CONTEXT_LENGTH` as the default is quite small.
+The larger the value, the better the quality of the tags, but the more expensive the inference will be.

 </details>